Pompateh/managing_app/contributing.md

 # Shape the Future of Infinite Thinking!

-Hibounote is an open-source project.
+Newstalgia is an open-source project.
 I really apreciate any effort on it.
 Below are the guidelines to get started.

 ## Technology Stack
-Hibounote is built using Angular.
+Newstalgia is built using Angular.
 The back-end (not builded yet) that will record the user login and board data will be probably builded in Node.js with MongoDB.

 Libraries we use
  - SASS;